• Skip to primary navigation

 • Whisk the egg and the milk together in a small bowl or jug, then add to the mixture a bit at a time, stirring well between each addition

-• Divide the mixture between the tins and bake for 30 minutes or until a skewer comes out clean.
+• Divide the mixture between the tins and bake for 30 minutes or until a thin skewer inserted in the centre comes out clean.
 Leave to cool fully

-• For the filling, mix the lemon curd with the diced ginger and spread on the bottom sponge
+• Mix the lemon curd with the diced stem ginger and spread over the cream cheese frosting

-• Serve immediately and store leftovers in the fridge for up to 2 days
+• Serve immediately and store leftovers in the fridge for 2-3 days

 Made this recipe?Share on Instagram with me @TheBakingExplorer or tag #thebakingexplorer!